 A number of years ago, I became very active in traditional archery, even learning to build traditional D longbows, which I did for about 8 years, eventually providing extensive web instructions on doing so.
 Age and health problems dictate that I can no longer handle the work of bow building.
 My shooting is limited to very light draw weight bows and I no longer tackle the more physically challenging 3D courses, but I remain active, shooting a few rounds almost every day.

 I have enjoyed woodworking for a very long time and tried my hand at quite a few aspects of it.
 Here are pictures and comments on many different things that I made at different times.

 A convenient spot to post announcements and pictures that I want to share with interested parties.
 Subject to frequent change.

 Here are a few pictures.
 There are, of course, many more under the specific topic headings above...

 This was our borchure promo photo.

-At the time I retired, I was one of only five people still making hand carved wood professional ventriloquist figures.
+At the time I retired from this activity, I was one of only five people still commercially making hand carved wood professional ventriloquist figures.